 On August 30, 1841 the Peters company got its first contract with the Republic of Texas, establishing the boundaries of the colony as beginning on the Red River and extending south sixty miles and west twenty-two miles.
 (Map from The Peters Colony of Texas.)

 A second contract on November 9, 1841 expanded the colony forty miles southward, taking in what would become eastern Tarrant County.
 A third contract on July 26, 1842 widened the colony by twelve miles on the east and ten miles on the west.
 (Map from The Peters Colony of Texas.)

 A fourth and final contract on January 20, 1843 greatly expanded the size of Peters Colony, taking in all of Tarrant County and adding more than ten million acres to the west.
 (Map from The Peters Colony of Texas.)

 The January 12, 1842 Austin City Gazette reported that six hundred families had bought two steamships and planned to travel up the Red River to claim their new homesteads in Peters Colony.

-The Civilian and Galveston City Gazette on September 24, 1842 quoted the Clarksville Standard as saying that settlers, accompanied by one of the Peters family members, had passed through town on their way to the colony.
+The Civilian and Galveston City Gazette on September 24, 1842 quoted the Northern Standard of Clarksville as saying that settlers, accompanied by one of the Peters family members, had passed through town on their way to the colony.

 The 1843 expansion of the colony took in Stephens County (Breckenridge).
 This 1879 map labels “Texan Emigration and Land Company’s Premium Surveys of Peters Colony Lands.”
 The map also labels public land that the state set aside to benefit eleemosynary schools: “Blind Asylum,” “Orphan Asylum,” and “Lunatic Asylum.”
 (Texas General Land Office map.)